nrbrt/node-red-contrib-t2abv/readme.md

 * **Azeotrope**:  calculates the Azeotrope temperature of ethanol.

 * **TtoLiquidABV**: calculates the ABV of a liquid, based on temperature of that liquid and the current atmospheric pressure.
-Different lookup tables are used for ds18b20 and smt172 sensors (smt172 connected to a seperate nano) and can be defined in the settings.
+Different lookup tables are used for ds18b20 and smt172 sensors (smt172 connected to a separate nano) and can be defined in the settings.

 * **TtoVaporABV**:  does the same for ethanol vapor.
-Also seperate lookup tables for ds18b20 and smt172 sensors (smt172 connected to a seperate nano).
+Also separate lookup tables for ds18b20 and smt172 sensors (smt172 connected to a separate nano).

 * **TimeToTargetT**: calculates an estimated time to reach a given temperature, based on a temperature measurement of a liquid every 60s.